+Moderate Moderate No Not

-Parenting Challenge Moderate Challenge Adequate Moderate Strength Strength No Information Not Applicable
+Parenting Challenge Challenge Adequate Strength Strength Information Applicable

 Overall Assessment

-Key risk factors and things to consider when making a decision Considerations about the Child/ Young person: Does the child interact positively with his or her parent(s)?
+Key risk factors and things to consider when making a decision Considerations about the child/ young person: Does the child interact positively with his or her parent(s)?
 Does the child have contact with both parents?
-Considerations about the Family: Do the parents provide age appropriate activities for the child?
+Considerations about the family: Do the parents provide age appropriate activities for the child?
 Is the parent confident?
 Does the parent provide a family routine?
 Is there a positive and responsive parent/ child relationship?
 Does the parent employ positive child behaviour management techniques?
 Does the parent provide play/ learning activities?
 Does the parent teach the child life skills?
 Does the parent teach the child the impact of any cultural beliefs?
 Does the parent have a motivation to change their parenting style?
 Is there involvement of relatives and extended family in child rearing?
 Considerations about the child's community: Does the family have access to culturally appropriate support?
 Does the family have access to family/ community networks?
-The Family Safety domain area focuses on unsafe behaviours or an unsafe environment that could negatively impact a child's wellbeing.
+The Parenting domain area focuses on parenting issues or concerns that could impact on a child's development and home environment.
 When making an assessment on the challenge or strength of the domain area for the family, please consider the items to the left and make an overall assessment on whether you or the family considers family safety to be a concern at the time.

-Comments
+Comments , ,

-Refer additional comments s page
+Refer additional comment s nage

-Family Interactions Challenge Moderate Challenge Adequate Moderate Strength Strength No Information Not Applicable Overall Assessment Key risk factors and things to consider when making a decision Considerations about the Child/ Young person: Does the Child or young person feel included in the family?
-Considerations about the Family: Is there a positive parent/ carer and child relationship?
+Family Interactions Challenge Moderate Challenge Adequate Moderate Strength Strength No Information Not Applicable Overall Assessment Key risk factors and things to consider when making a decision Considerations about the child/ young person: Does the Child or young person feel included in the family?
+Considerations about the family: Is there a positive parent/ carer and child relationship?
 Does the family have a high quality of life?
 Has the family experienced separation?
 Do the parents have a good relationship?
 Do the siblings have a good relationship?
 Considerations about the child's community: Does the family have access to culturally appropriate family support services?
 Is there effective informal support available to the family (family and friends)?
 Does the family have opportunities for leisure, sport and entertainment activities?
-Does the family have relatives and extended family networks?
-The Family Interactions domain area focuses on the family relationship environment that ensures relationships are fostered and with a strong network.
+Does the family have relatives and extended family networks? relationship e fostered and strain these re feel excluded.
+When making the domain as left and make family consider The Family Interactions domain area focuses on the family relationship environment that ensures relationships are fostered and with a strong network.
 Discord in the family can strain these relationships, causing the child or young person to feel excluded.
 When making an assessment on the challenge or strength of the domain area for the family, please consider the items to the left and make an overall assessment on whether you or the family considers family interactions to be a concern at the time.
-Comments Refer additional comment s nage
+Refer additional comment s naga